YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 FTOKERR, Error getting ftok of the file xxxx

-Run Time Error: This indicates that YottaDB/GT.M failed to take ftok of the database.
+Run Time Error: This indicates that YottaDB failed to take ftok of the database.

 Action: Review the accompanying message(s) to identify the cause of the failure.